StochasticBiology/hypertraps-ct/README.md

 For continuous-time inference, HyperTraPS works with a time window for each observed transition, specified via a start time and an end time.
 If the start time and end time are equal, the transition is specified as taking exactly that time.
 If start time = 0 and end time = Inf, the transition can take any amount of time, which is mathematically equivalent to the case without continuous time.
 In general, the start and end times specify an allowed set of durations for the given transition, allowing uncertain timings to be accounted for.

-In R, these start and end times are vectors specified by `starttimes_arg` and `endtimes_arg`.
-At the command line, they are stored in files accessed by the `--times` and `--endtimes` flags.
+In R, these start and end times are vectors specified by `starttimes` and `endtimes`.
+At the command line, they are stored in files accessed by the `--starttimes` and `--endtimes` flags.
 In both cases, absent start times means that all start times are assumed to be zero; absent end times means that all end times are assumed to be Inf.

 Output
 ------